Full-Form of EDI (Electronic Data Interchange)

 - Automobile Sector – It helps the automobile industry to keep its customers aware of the on-going product and pricing details throughout the purchase cycle.

 - Real-Time Processing – It enables the users to experience real-time processing of business information and transactions.
-This speeds up the business cycle up to 61% and allows the companies to execute a transaction in a matter of a few minutes instead of pro-longer duration which could be days or weeks or a month.
+This speeds up the business cycle up to 61% and allows the companies to execute a transaction in a matter of a few minutes instead of a pro-longer duration, which could be days or weeks or a month.

 - Expensive – These applications are expensive.
 The installation of EDI applications in an organization is very complicated and costly too.
 This is why most organizations highly disregard the installation of EDI applications into their systems despite the advantages it has to provide.

-This has been a guide to the Full Form of EDI i.e (Electronic Data Interchange).
-Here we discuss the examples of EDI, types and how it works along with components, applications, benefits, and limitations.
+This has been a guide to the Full Form of EDI i.e. (Electronic Data Interchange).
+Here we discuss the examples of EDI, types, and how it works along with components, applications, benefits, and limitations.
 You may refer to the following articles to learn more about finance –